Author: Ron Graham

 "There was a man named Simon.
 He had been doing magic in Samaria.
 He astonished the people there and claimed to be someone great.
 Not only the common people, but people in high positions, took notice of him and said, ‘He is the great power of God.’ ...But when Simon saw the great miracles that Philip did, he was constantly amazed" (Acts 8:9-13).

-I don't want to be among the deceived.
+• I don't want to be among the deceived.
 I want to be among those who know and teach the truth, not those who are false.
+I want the ability to recognise the fakes.

-I need to improve and use my knowledge of the truth to sort out the lies
+• I need to improve and use my knowledge of the truth to sort out the lies.
+I use skepticism as a grindstone to sharpen my knowledge of truth.

 John later says, "Many false prophets are in the world, so do not believe every spirit.
 Test the spirits to see which are from God" (1John 4:1).